antisurveillanceagency/ShadowNet/README.md

 Alias-Fixed - > For entire session you will be assigned a randomly picked sphinx-like fixed packet Alias-Random - > For entire session every single individual packets you send will be randomized

+16. Persona Entropy (Each Session)

+    For every session, you will be assigned 1 of three personas.
+"Deliberate", "Aggressive" or "Stochastic".
+Deliberate is a slow jitter persona, Aggressive is a faster jitter persona and Stochastic is completely randomized.

 🚀 Quick Start